tryoxiss/tryoxiss.github.io/source/open-tabletop-engine/basics.md

 Negative values are instead set to 0.
 So for example, a creature that deals 1d4-3 damage has an attack array of [0, 0, 0, 1] making it a very low threat.

 With damage and ranges, if attacking closer than the specified minimum, damage is lowered by 1d4 for every tile closer than the minimum.
-You can attempt to atack farther aswell if using a ranged or magic weapon, but damage is also reduced by 1dN for every tile beyond its range where N is the number of tiles you are attemping to attack past, rounding up.
+You can attempt to atack farther aswell if using a ranged or magic weapon, but damage is also reduced by 1dN for every tile beyond its range where N is the number of tiles you are attemping to attack past, rounding up to the nearest dice value.

 For example, attempting to shoot a bow 2 tiles past its maximum range will reduce its damage by 2d4, and attempting to shoot it 5 tiles past its max range will reduce its damage by 5d6.